 There's nothing pretty about this.
 But you got to remember why this person is here.
 This person is here specifically to take your life from you.

-Police in Georgia have trained more than 4,000 civilians to protect themselves - and that's just in the last year.
+Police in Georgia trained more than 4,000 civilians to protect themselves in 2015.
 Circa went through the training to experience first-hand how it works.

 Training programs have popped up across the country to empower citizens to fight back.
 Lieutenant Brian Marshall with Marietta Police conducts a civilian training course called C.R.A.S.E. through A.L.E.R.R.T.; a program at Texas State University.
 Their programs are run with the help of federal funds, but there are other similar programs across the country.
 A.L.E.R.R.T. is considered THE training standard by the F.B.I.
 The goal of all of the training programs: survival.